Skip to content

 Using a DCC-EX Command Station to run a DC layout provides a number of advantages over conventional DC systems.

-- All Wifi and connected throttles will operate the same for DC and DCC
+• All Wifi and wired connected throttles will operate the same for DC and DCC locos using Cab road numbers 'loco addresses' from 1 to 10239.

-- Multiple DC blocks can be independently controlled and reconfigured to allow crossing between blocks and polarity reversal
+• Multiple DC Districts (maximum four on EX-CSB1 & maximum eight on Mega2560 system) can be independently controlled and reconfigured to allow crossing between districts and polarity reversal.

-- EXRAIL automation can be used to run trains, create routes, switch block relays, control signals, manage reversing loops etcetera
+• EXRAIL automation can be used to run trains, create routes, switch block relays, control signals, control accessory special effects, manage reversing loops, etcetera.

-- PWM Frequency can be adjusted to suit your locos and/or reduce noise with a touch of the F29-F31 keys
+• Pulse Width Modulation PWM 'Frequency' can be adjusted to suit your locos and/or reduce DC noise with a touch of the throttles function F29-F31 button.

-- It is possible to run parts of the layout with DC and other parts with DCC at the same time (But do not leave a DC loco on a track configured for DCC)
+• With our Track Manager features it is possible to run parts of the layout with DC and other parts with DCC at the same time, and through a single wifi throttle controller with both DC & DCC locos shown & controlled at the same time.
+(But do not leave a DC loco sitting idle on a track configured for DCC).

-Although the CSB-1 can be switched to DC operation by commands from the throttle (Engine Driver has a Track Manager panel to help do this) it is generally easier, for a fully DC layout, to configure it so that it starts up in the desired mode.
+Although the EX-CSB1 can be switched to DC operation by commands from the throttle (Engine Driver has a Track Manager panel to help do this) it is generally easier, for a fully DC layout, to configure it so that it starts up in the desired mode of DC Districts.

-Warning: The sometimes-suggested technique of using a DCC decoder to output to a DC track instead of a motor is NOT RECOMMENDED as most decoders are not tolerant of a short between the motor outputs.
-This means a common track short could destroy an expensive decoder.
+Warning: The sometimes-alternate suggested technique of using a DCC decoder to output directly to a DC track instead internally to the loco motor is NOT RECOMMENDED as most decoders are not tolerant of a short between the motor outputs.
+This means a common track short could damage an expensive decoder.

 The normal configuration method for DCC-EX Command Station is to use EXRAIL to define things like: